 Income before income tax and noncontrolling interests attributable to the Container Ownership segment increased \$57,922 (48.4%) from 2010 to 2011.
-This increase primarily consisted of a \$91,942 increase in lease rental income primarily due to a 29.5% increase in the size of our owned fleet, a 7.1% increase in per diem rental rates and a 3.4 percentage point increase in utilization for our owned fleet and a \$19,773 noncash gain on sale of containers to noncontrolling interest resulting from TMCL's capital restructuring in 2011, partially offset by a \$26,740 increase in interest expense due to an increase in average debt balances of \$550,162 and an increase in average interest rates of 1.01 percentage points, a \$25,245 increase in depreciation expense due to a \$31,142 increase resulting from an increase in fleet size and a \$2,585 increase due to an increase in the higher average price of containers purchased, partially offset by a \$9,522 decrease resulting from an increase in the estimated residual values used in the calculation of depreciation expense and a \$2,641 decrease in direct container expense primarily due to an increase in direct container expense included increases in intersegment management fees and sales commissions of \$8,340 and \$972, respectively, paid to our Container Management and Container Resale segments, respectively, due to an increase in the size of the owned container fleet and an increase in the volume of owned container sales.
+This increase primarily consisted of a \$91,942 increase in lease rental income primarily due to a 29.5% increase in the size of our owned fleet, a 7.1% increase in per diem rental rates and a 3.4 percentage point increase in utilization for our owned fleet and a \$19,773 noncash gain on sale of containers to noncontrolling interest resulting from TMCL's capital restructuring in 2011, partially offset by a \$26,740 increase in interest expense due to an increase in average debt balances of \$550,162 and an increase in average interest rates of 1.01 percentage points, a \$25,245 increase in depreciation expense due to a \$31,142 increase resulting from an increase in fleet size and a \$2,585 increase due to an increase in the higher average price of containers purchased, partially offset by a \$9,522 decrease resulting from an increase in the estimated residual values used in the calculation of depreciation expense and a \$2,641 decrease in direct container expense primarily due to an increase in utilization.
+The increase in direct container expense included increases in inter-segment management fees and sales commissions of \$8,340 and \$972, respectively, paid to our Container Management and Container Resale segments, respectively, due to an increase in the size of the owned container fleet and an increase in the volume of owned container sales.
 Inter-segment management fees and sales commissions are eliminated in consolidation.

 Income before income tax and noncontrolling interests attributable to the Container Management segment increased \$184 (0.5%) from 2011 to 2012.
 This increase primarily consisted of a \$1,065 decrease in amortization expense primarily due to the acquisitions throughout the year of 155,000 TEU of containers that we previously managed, partially offset by a \$508 increase in short-term incentive expense and a \$278 increase in long-term incentive expense.
-Management fees increased \$9 and primarily consisted of a \$2,839 decrease in management fees to external customers primarily due to a 6.7% decrease in the size of the managed fleet primarily due the acquisitions of managed containers discussed above, lower fleet performance and lower acquisition fees due to fewer managed container purchases, a \$1,627 decrease in inter-segment acquisition rates, partially offset by a \$4,209 increase in inter-segment operating and capital lease management fees received from our Container Ownership segment due to the increased size of the owned container fleet.
-Inter-segment acquisition fees and operating and capital lease management fees.
+Management fees increased \$9 and primarily consisted of a \$2,839 decrease in management fees to external customers primarily due to a 6.7% decrease in the size of the managed fleet primarily due the acquisitions of managed containers discussed above, lower fleet performance and lower acquisition fees due to fewer managed container purchases, a \$1,627 decrease in inter-segment acquisition fees received from our Container Ownership segment primarily due to a decrease in inter-segment acquisition rates, partially offset by a \$4,209 increase in inter-segment operating and capital lease management fees received from our Container Ownership segment due to the increased size of the owned container fleet.
+Inter-segment acquisition fees and operating and capital lease management fees are eliminated in consolidation.